-*Through PESI Inc.
+* A PESI Inc. webinar.

 Note that this post is not psychotherapy / counselling; please contact me or another professional if you require these services.
 If you need urgent support, consider Toronto Distress Centres at 416.408.4357.
 If you need immediate help, call 911 or consider going to your local Emergency Room.
 Note this post is for information only, does not imply that a professional relationship has been established with readers, is not advice of any kind (including it is not medical advice or any other type of advice; please contact a physician if you need medical advice), and does not imply intent to provide professional services to readers.
 Intended audience: Current adult residents of the Canadian province of Ontario only.